tav/gitfund/mvp/app/page/terms.md

-  right to sublicense, to use, view, copy, adapt, translate, modify, prepare derivative works of, distribute, license, sell, transfer, display, perform, transmit, and otherwise fully exploit ("**Use**") the Content in connection with GitFund and Espian's (and its successors and assigns) business, including without limitation for promoting and delivering GitFund in any media format and through any media channel (including, without limitation, third party websites).
+  right to sublicense, to use, view, copy, adapt, translate, modify, prepare derivative works of, distribute, license, sell, transfer, display, perform, transmit, and otherwise fully exploit ("**Use**") the Content in connection with GitFund and Espians' (and its successors and assigns) business, including without limitation for promoting and delivering GitFund in any media format and through any media channel (including, without limitation, third party websites).